 M.2 SSD vs. mSATA

-M.2 SSDs are faster and store more data than most mSATA cards.
-M.2 SSDs support PCIe 3.0, SATA 3.0 and USB 3.0 interfaces, while mSATA only supports SATA.
-M.2 SATA SSDs have similar performance to mSATA cards, but M.2 PCIe cards are faster.
-SATA SSDs have a maximum speed of 600 MB per second, while M.2 PCIe cards can hit 4 GB per second.
+Comparatively, M.2 SSDs are faster and store more data than most mSATA cards.
+M.2 SSDs support a variety of interface standards such as PCIe 3.0, SATA 3.0 and USB 3.0 interfaces, compared to mSATA, which only supports SATA interface standards.
+M.2 SATA SSDs have a similar level of performance to mSATA cards, but M.2 PCIe cards are notably faster.
+In addition, SATA SSDs have a maximum speed of 600 MB per second, while M.2 PCIe cards can hit 4 GB per second.